Next to No Time: Plot

-A mild-mannered British planning engineer is sent across the Atlantic by his firm to negotiate a deal, a task for which he feels hugely out of his depth.
-However, a friendly barman, with the help of one of his special cocktails, convinces him that his personality changes during the hour when the clocks on the ship are stopped when it enters a new time zone in its progress west.
+David Webb is a mild-mannered British planning engineer sent across the Atlantic by his firm to negotiate a deal, a task for which he feels hugely out of his depth.
+However, a friendly barman, with the aid of a special cocktail, convinces Webb that his personality changes during the hour when the clocks on the ship are stopped as it enters a new time zone.

 Cast

 Production

-In March 1957 Henry Cornelius travelled to the US to look for an American co-star to appear opposite Kenneth More.
+In March 1957, Cornelius travelled to the United States to find an American co-star to appear opposite Kenneth More.